 - We ask that trainees are open to new information and have a learning attitude.

 - Trainees should have genuine motivation to learn and help others.

-Attendance on each stage of the course and receiving the Diploma in Cognitive Behavioural Hypnotherapy is at the the discretion of the College.
+Attendance on each stage of the course and receiving the Diploma in Cognitive Behavioural Hypnotherapy is at the discretion of the College

-Acceptance on to the Stage One course is at the discretion of the College, further acceptance onto each day of the course and each Stage of the course is at the College’s discretion.
+Acceptance on to the Stage 1 course is at the discretion of the College, and on-going course attendance onto each day of the course and further acceptance onto Stages 1 and 2 is also at the College’s discretion.
 Trainees who are not able to engage in partner work, are fractious or cause dissension in the group may be asked to leave the course at any given time.

 Attendance in the entire course also does not imply that you are eligible to continue with the written assessment to gain the qualification and become a registered hypnotherapist.
 If the College does not feel you are suitably ready to become a therapist you will be encouraged to proceed with further self-development or training before completing the written assessment.